Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Charge Sharpening Diagnostic

 Our goal in this section is to prove Eq.~\eqref{eq:averaged_variance} of the main text.
 The calculation closely parallels the entropy argument presented in~\secref{sec:entropy_equality}.
 Recall that the diagnostic for charge sharpening is the quantity

 Again, using the bulk-boundary correspondence, the RHS becomes

 where $\ket{\Phi^{\mathbf{s}}_{\mathrm{g}}}$ is the bulk gauge wavefunction associated with conditioned measurement record $\mathbf{s}$.

-At large multiplicities, the Gaussian average factorizes across vertices in both the numerator and the denominator, allowing each to be computed independently.
+At large multiplicities, the Gaussian averages factorize over both the numerator and the denominator, allowing each to be computed independently.
 Since we specialize here to $\mathbb{Z}_{N}$ gauge theory, we may ignore all multiplicity-dressing factors $M$.
 Under this averaging, the denominator reduces immediately to $\braket{\Phi^{\bf{s}}_{g}}{\Phi^{\bf{s}}_{g}}$.
-On the other hand, averaging over $\ket{T_v}\bra{T_v}^{\otimes 2}$ yields a sum over the identity $e$ and swap operator $\tau$ at each vertex $v$.
+On the other hand, averaging over $\ket{T_v}\bra{T_v}^{\otimes 2}$ yields a sum over the identity $e$ and swap operator $\tau$ at each vertex $x$.
 Thus, we can find that

-where $\tau_{\Omega} = \prod_{v\in\Omega} \tau_{v}$ and the sum is over all disconnected subsets $\Omega \subseteq V$ of the two-dimensional spacetime lattice..
-To further proceed, we once again invoke the fact that in the limit $n_j \gg 1$.
+where $\tau({\Omega}) = \prod_{x\in\Omega} \tau({x})$ and the sum is over all disconnected subsets $\Omega \subseteq V$ of the two-dimensional spacetime lattice.
+To further proceed, we once again invoke the fact that $n_j \gg 1$.
 Using the same argument as in~\secref{sec:entropy_equality}, we conclude that the numerator is completely dominated by the saddle point $\Omega = \phi$ where all permutations are $e$.
 Again this is an expression of replica symmetry breaking in the volume law phase We thus obtain